 People have treated me as if I’m not human before.
 A bot treating me like a bot is even more frustrating.

 At this point, I’m tempted to delete my @writeramlynn account.
-All that I’m fighting for is the opportunity to be seen when micro-blogging about writing, fiction publishing, folklore, and nature photography, which make up the majority of my tweets.
+All I’m fighting for is the opportunity to micro-blog about writing, fiction publishing, folklore, and nature photography, which make up the majority of my tweets.

 We’ll see what happens in another couple of days.